abramsotocinal/mnist-tf/README.md

     $ cd data && sh download_data.

-Then, to run the service
+Then, to run the service(need to be in project root)

-    $ python main.py
+    $ FLASK_APP=mnist-tf flask run

+### Basic Usage

+Run a random prediction

+    GET /ml/randpredict

+#### TODO:
+- add more documentation
+- add more tests
+- containerize app, ready to be a microservice